CuteCraft-Network/TradeCycle/README.md

 # - SHIFT_INTERACT
 ```
 '#' in front of a method will disable it.

+The SHIFT_INTERACT was made with bedrock and Geyser in mind so you can also cycle trades on the bedrock edition.
+But it doesnt work in UI with this strategy.

 # Contributing 🩷
 Feel free to open an issue or a pull request, I will be happy to help you!
 Special thanks to every contributor of this project: